guntter78/Project-Vitens2023-2024/README.md

    psk="Wi-fi password"
 }
 ```
 The second Wi-Fi dongle has an access point enabled, allowing you to connect to the Wi-Fi.
-The credentials for this access point are:
+The credentials for this access point are if the access point is not configured go ## Setup USB Wi-Fi access point if it's reset:
 ```
 ssid = vitens-rpi-ap
 wpa_passphrase = vitensproject